arecker/blog/posts/2014-04-02_blogging-unibomber.md

 If this site is giving off that crappy high school computer class project vibe, that's because it's totally homemade.

-Yep - it's the latest home-made meal to leave my apartment kitchen (not counting the reheated - possibly iradiated calzone that left me retching in my toilet last weekend).
+Yep - it's the latest home-made meal to leave my apartment kitchen (not counting the reheated - possibly irradiated calzone that left me retching in my toilet last weekend).

 I don't have a lot to bring you this week.
 Truth be told, I have been so preoccupied with my new corner of the Internet that I haven't gotten a chance to think about the usual stupid things I churn for you.